apeksha-rgb/interactive-boxes/readme.md

 - 🔘 Radio-based unit selection (1, 2, or 3 units)
 - 🏷️ Discount chips like "10% Off", "Most Popular"
 - 🎨 Size and color dropdowns for each unit
-- 🛍️ Interactive UI with default selection
+- 🛍️ Default selection
-- 📱 Fully responsive (mobile, tablet, desktop)
+- 📱 Mobil First Approach

 ## 📁 File Structure